amlcoftherockies/amlc-handbook/Foundation/mission-values.md

 * **Education:** Grow our members' skill sets by sponsoring and creating events to showcase new technologies, soft skills, hard skills, software, etc.
 * **Career Growth:** As a community, we should work to vet and compile our members' resumes, helping people secure jobs, enhance their skills, and expand their professional networks.
 This will create a safe space for networking and establish genuine connections that facilitate job opportunities and sales for our members.
 This includes vetting recruiters or those who want access to the community to keep the community safe.
 Accessing this community is a privilege and we want to protect our members from spam or unwanted sales motions with room for economic mobility and opportunity.
 * **Personal Growth:** Create a “third space” for members to meet, socialize, develop friendships, debate topics, develop ideas, provide support, learn, and achieve.
 A safe space to innovate and collaborate.

-## Principals of Belonging

-We seek to continoussly ask and improve our answers to these questions:
-* What is the boundary to belong in this community?
-* How are members initiated (if at all) upon joining the community?
-* How involved are people in the community rituals? (e.g. invites to meetings and opportunities to speak)
-* How accessible is the community space?
-* What are a peoples's values and how do they align with the communities?
-* What physical token can we provide to people to remind them of this community and help them bring others into it?
-* How clear are the inner rings to people. (outer ring being visiot and inner ring being an elder dedicated and empowered to serve and support the community)